 Parang nung time na yun, no choice kasi yun yung rate.
 Inaccept ko na lang po kasi naghahanap ng pera.

 Sabi mo nga introvert ka, and yet pagdating sa work, aggressive ka.
-How are you able to combat that e mahiyain ka nama and yet, gusto mong sumugod pa rin.
+How are you able to combat that e mahiyain ka naman and yet, gusto mong sumugod pa rin?
 Paano mo na-mamanage yung ganyan?

 Sa trabaho po kasi hindi ko na iniisip yung hiya-hiya.Hindi naman nila alam na mahiyain ako.
 Basta I need to work.
 I need to earn.

-Were you ever disappointed every time na napuno na yung slots, you’re a little to late to apply?
+Were you ever disappointed every time na napuno na yung slots, you’re a little too late to apply?

 Hindi naman po kasi I believe that everything happens for a reason.
-I believe there’s a better thing in store for me.
 God has prepared something better.
 Yan lang po ang iniisip ko.
 You have to be positive always.
 Good things will happen.

 It has been a year in your freelancing journey.
 Nabayaran mo na ba ang mga utang mo?

 Yes po.
 But recently lang po, yung papa ko po kasi, sya yung nanghiram ng ibang utang.
 Bago ko pa lang nalaman na dapat palang bayaran yun, so I have to pay for it pa.
 Isa na lang siguro.